 - Brewer’s Yeast- high in nucleic acid which is an important component of cell development.
 Also a rich source of B vitamins, folate, potassium and chromium.

-- Garlic-High in allicin and selenium that can aid in cleansing the liver.
+- Garlic – Raw, crushed cloves are high in allicin and selenium that can aid in cleansing the liver.

 - Lemons, limes and Grapefruit- Eating or drinking the juices of these fruits, or warm lemon water first thing in the morning, can help your liver flush out toxins and assist in cleansing.